chuckbe/chuckcms/docs/templates/starter.md

 ---
 layout: default
-title: Starter
+title: Starter (default)
 parent: Templates
 nav_order: 9
 ---
-## The Starter Template
+## The Starter (default) Template

-The Starter template is a feature densed template with lots of customisation.
+The Starter (default) template is a feature densed template with lots of customisation.